Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Curved momentum space

-modulo additional fields, where we defined $\hx^2\equiv\eta_{\mu\nu}\hx^\mu\hx^\nu$ and $\hp^2\equiv\delta^{\mu\nu}\hp_\mu\hp_\nu.$ Thus, we apparently describe dynamics in flat spacetime.
+modulo additional fields, where we defined $\hx^2\equiv\eta_{ab}\hx^a\hx^b$ and $\hp^2\equiv\eta^{ab}\hp_a\hp_b.$ Thus, we apparently describe dynamics in flat spacetime.
 This is, of course, not really the case.
-In fact, we just shifted all geometrical information to the algebra.
-Then, given a suitably chosen \emph{vielbein}, this construction indeed results in a theory exhibiting a generalized uncertainty principle as well as a noncommutative geometry.
+Instead, we just shifted all geometrical information to the algebra.
+Then, given a suitably chosen \emph{vielbein}, this construction indeed results in a theory exhibiting a generalized uncertainty principle as well as a noncommutative geometry.\footnote{At this point, it becomes clear why the present discussion is restricted to nonrelativistic systems.
+While the same noncanonical transformation may also be carried out on the relativistic level in analogous manner, there is no reason to impose that $\hx^2=\sigma_X^2$ because relativistic systems are, in general, not subject to nonlocal potentials of the kind given in Eqs. \eqref{CurvHam} and \eqref{GUPHam}.}

-In particular, we may choose to expand the geometry in terms of Riemann Normal Coordinates around the origin in momentum space (\ie for small momenta) such that the \emph{vielbein} reads approximately
+In particular, we may choose to expand the geometry in terms of Riemann normal coordinates around the origin in momentum space (\ie for small momenta) such that the \emph{vielbein} reads approximately

 The resulting modification to the Heisenberg algebra becomes